 As a freelancer or small business owner, you work hard.
 You provide a phenomenal product or service, work with your clients to make sure they’re totally satisfied, and when all is said and done, you get paid.

 Well, almost.
 There’s another step that you’re missing:

 It’s one of the least exciting parts of the freelance or small business life.
 But it has to be done.
 And if you want things to go smoothly—invoices being received, paid on time, easy to gather for taxes and financial tracking—you need a system.

 The invoicing apps below take the pain out of this process.
-We’ll look at five great pieces of online invoicing software for small businesses and freelancers and then we’ll go through some tips on making your invoicing process as effective as possible.
+We’ll look at five great pieces of online invoicing software for freelancers and small businesses and then we’ll go through some tips on making your invoicing process as effective as possible.